bird-house/birdhousebuilder.recipe.conda/README.rst

    Buildout option (optional) with additional channels of conda packages.

 ``pkgs``
-   A list of pkgs to install separated by space.
+   A list of packages to install separated by space.

 ``channels``
    A list of space separated conda channels (optional).
 These channels are merged with conda-channels option.

 ``env``
    Name of conda environment used for installation (optional).
 If environment is missing then all packages are installed in the anaconda root environment (``anaconda-home``).

+``default-pkgs``
+   A list of packages to install when creating environment separated by space (optional).
+Default: ``python``

 ``on-update``
    If set to false conda will not check for updates when running buildout update.
 Default: ``false``.